Avoiding the Religion of Me

 Sirach reminds us of how easily we can sway from our relationship with the emphasis is ourselves and not our Father in Heaven.
 The Religion of Me proposes that my voice is stronger and more important than God’s voice.
 My spiritual program, my movement, my apostolate, my podcast, my way is so much better than His way.
 The Catechism reminds us that God put us in this world to know, to love, and to serve him, and so to come to paradise.
 Beatitude makes us partakers of the Divine nature (one of the four reasons for the Incarnation) and of eternal life.
 With beatitude, man enters into the glory of Christ and into the joy of the Trinitarian life.[6]

 The temptation to live according to The Religion of Me proposes that there is something more important than God’s grace and mercy.
 God becomes an afterthought, what does this look like?
-The Religion of Me syndrome proposes to domestic Jesus Christ as a simple spiritual consultant, spiritual guru, or a friend of convenience.
+The Religion of Me syndrome proposes to domesticate Jesus Christ as a simple spiritual consultant, spiritual guru, or a friend of convenience.
 The Crucifixion reveals why Christ came and how we should behave.
 When we actively choose to see Jesus, we see the Cross.
 The Resurrection cannot be separated from the Crucifixion.

 The Religion of Me proposes that God blesses your sins and forgives you without seeking internal repentance.
 Your ministry does not provide you with healing, the sacrament of reconciliation does.
 We were made for grace, not sin.